seaflow-uw/seaflow-web/content/_index.md

           url: ../instrument/

       - title: Computational Tools and Statistical Analysis
-        content: 'Our computational tools leverage SeaFlow data and innovative statistical methods to classify phytoplankton, model their growth and carbon uptake, and investigate how environmental factors shape their communities and influence the carbon cycle.'
+        content: 'Our computational and statistical methods use SeaFlow data to understand how environmental factors influence phytoplankton growth and mortality, shaping community structure and carbon cycling.'
         align: left
         background:
           image: